rfox12/quasar-typescript-starter/README.md

 - adding both `packager` and `builder` properties into `electron` property will throw an error.

 Its also debatable if adding configuration examples still makes sense, when you have full intellisense support for the configuration file (of course some guidance comment will be useful anyway).
-It's also possible to get a cleaner conf file mobing links to the documentation in comments to properties TSDocs.
+It's also possible to get a cleaner conf file by moving to TSDocs the links currently in comments and pointing to the documentation.

-There are a lot of `TODO` around to keep track of where is possible to improve code quality or the overall autocomplete experience, but configuration typings can be considered complete.
+There are a lot of `TODO` around to keep track of where is possible to improve code quality or the overall autocomplete experience, but configuration typings are already usable.

 ## Unanswered questions